vikchupak/Databases/MongoDB/MongoDB.md

 The only way to enforce uniqueness is to create unique index.
 But it is more like a workaround.

 By default there is no schema validation at MongoDB level.
 But we can still set the validation yourself.
-We can enforce required and non null, for example.
+We can enforce required and non-null, for example.

 MongoDB\
 https://www.mongodb.com/docs/manual/core/schema-validation/ \